-Each year a group of Year 10 pupils volunteer to support other pupils within our school community by taking the role of peer mentor.
-They work alongside the Year 7 pupils during registration each Tuesday morning, getting to know them and helping them adjust to life at Ripley by sharing from their own experiences.
+Each year a group of older pupils volunteer to support other pupils within our school community by taking the role of peer mentor.
+They work alongside the Year 7 pupils during registration each week, getting to know them and helping them adjust to life at Ripley by sharing from their own experiences.

 "Pupils and students told inspectors that they feel safe and happy in school."